lishichengyan/BPlusTree/README.md

 ```
 these operations finally form such a B+ tree:
 ![demo](./pictures/pic0.png)
-in the above picture, blue-colored grid represents pointer while white grid represents a key.
+in the above picture, each blue-colored grid represents a pointer field while white grid a key field.
 ## License
 **All the source code is distributed under GPL license.**